 Research & Publications

 Paul C. Kang, MD joins the Yale Department of Ophthalmology and Visual Science after 17 years as a prominent ophthalmologist in the Washington DC area.
-He is nationally regarded as a leading cataract and refractive surgeon and has worked closely with industry experts on the development, delivery, and integration of advanced technology to improve the visual outcomes for his patients.
+He is widely regarded as key opinion leader in the field, working closely with industry experts on the development, delivery, and integration of advanced technology to improve the visual outcomes of his patients.

 He is a past president of the Washington DC Metropolitan Ophthalmological Society.
 He is also a founder and past President of the Vanguard Ophthalmology Society.
 The American Academy of Ophthalmology awarded him the State Affairs Star Award and chose him to participate in their prestigious Leadership Development Program.
 He has been recognized as Top Doctor by Washingtonian Magazine and Super Doctors by the Washington Post.
 He was a team ophthalmologist for multiple Washington DC sports teams, including the Washington Capitals, Washington Wizards, and DC United.